 Magneto Firmware REV v1.14 (Released May 2018)

-If you run into trouble while updating your device with Strymon Update, you may see some text in the software or behavior on your device that may be different than normal.
+If you run into trouble while updating your device with the Strymon Update application, you may see some text in the software or behavior on your device that may be different than normal.

 There are 2 parts to the firmware update: the USER and DSP firmware.
 When you first connect a Magneto module with the original factory firmware, the ‘installed version’ will show as ‘1.00’.
 If the update is interrupted on your device, and only one part of the update is installed, the ‘installed version’ may show something different.
 For example, if the USER code is updated, but the DSP code is still the original factory version it may show ‘D114-U042’ showing that the two parts of the firmware are out of sync.
 If this happens: